DanneMite/HM-FOMT-Remastered/README.md

 Plans
 -----------------
-1: Build the game to run as the original on GBA, like an emulator but in java.
+1: Build the game to run as the original on GBA, like an emulator but in C# and .NET.

 2: Add special options to play as boy or girl.
 (Maybe add same sex marriage)